Calling messenger v1 protocol legacy is misleading

 If someone uses "ceph -s" from a pre-Nautilus client, it will use v1.
 Nautilus and later should default to v2 if available on the MON address list.
 Similarly, all "rbd" CLI commands for Nautilus and later will use v2 (if available), but the kernel's libceph driver will continue to use v1 (the rbd CLI pokes and prods sysfs to configure krbd and libceph by extension).

-#9 Updated by Lucas Zanella 26 days ago
+#9 Updated by Lucas Zanella over 3 years ago

 exactly, that's what confused us and it took a while to realize that port 6789 needs to be reachable in addition to port 3300.
 And of course you are right about definition of legacy sw but if it would be stated more clear (as you just did) other could be prevented from running into the same situation.
 As a thought.